keploy/docs/docs/go/quickstart/run-your-first-app-tutorial.md

 **The application thought it's talking to Postgres 😄**

-Go to the Keploy Termial to get deeper insights on what testcases ran and what failed.
+Go to the Keploy Terminal to get deeper insights on what testcases ran and what failed.

 ![Echo-Sql-Test-Run](/img/Echo-Sql-test-run.png)